deacon5/scripts/README.md

 # scripts
-Simple scripts to help deploy or configure Virtual Machines for automation
+Simple scripts to help deploy or configure Virtual Machines for automation.
+Mostley stolen content.